Coagulation equations for aerosol dynamics: One-component equation

 The truncated operator $L^B: \mathcal{M}(B) \times \R \to \mathcal{M}(B) \times \R $ is defined by

-for all bounded measurable functions $\varphi$ on $\R_*$ and all $a \in \R$, where $\langle (\varphi, a), (f, \lambda) \rangle $ denotes $\langle \varphi, f \rangle + a \lambda $.
+for all bounded measurable functions $\varphi$ on $\R_*$ and all $a \in \R$, where $\langle (\varphi, a), (f, \xi) \rangle $ denotes $\langle \varphi, f \rangle + a \xi $.
 The truncated equation reads

-An interpretation of the operator $L^B$ is the following (see \cite{Norris} for more details).
+An interpretation of the dynamics associated with operator $L^B$ is the following (see \cite{Norris} for more details).
 Particles of size $x$ and $y$ merge at a rate $K(x,y)$ and they produce a new particle of size $x+y$.
-If the merging particle has size outside $B$, we add $w(x+y)$ to $\lambda$.
+If the merging particle has size outside $B$, we add $w(x+y)$.